-Be aware that you won’t be able to enter most onsens if you have any tattoos.
+Be aware that you won’t be able to enter most onsens if you have tattoos.

-Japanese people are very kind and polite so try your best to respect and follow their traditions.
+Japanese people are very kind and polite so try to respect and follow their traditions.

 We love roller coasters – the crazier, faster, higher or steeper, the better.